 SNOW PLANET: Blue Team scales ridges to encounter a crashed Covenant dropship.
 Blue kills those they find.
 More Covenant arrive.
 Blue fights off arriving Covenant but also Forerunner robots that fight everyone.
 Questions rise why the Covenant and robots are no longer allied.
 Jul's location is found and that Halsey is with him.
-Infinity orders Halsey killed along with Jul for being a dangerous traitor.
+Infinity orders Halsey killed for being a dangerous traitor along with Jul.
 Chief and Blue Team privately understand they will only capture Halsey.
 Blue fights off Covenant and Forerunner forces.
 To get to Jul, Blue uses Forerunner weapons to crash Jul's escape ships.
 Blue rides an avalanche of the ship debris to Jul's location.
 Blue defeats Jul and his special forces to rescue Halsey.
 Halsey reunites with Blue and gives Chief a Forerunner device meant to understand what is happening to the Forerunner technology.
 Blue leaves on their dropship.

 CUTSCENE: LOCKE is briefed by a mysterious, holographic someone that Master Chief has brought Halsey back and to finish Locke's mission quickly to handle the unforeseen circumstance.
 Locke joins FIRETEAM OSIRIS in the bay of a stealth ship.
 They leave the ship quietly to infiltrate a deep-state science space station that went dark.